he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Druid.md

 ## Anathema

 As stewards of the natural order, druids find affronts to nature anathema.
 If you perform enough acts that are anathema to nature, you lose your magical abilities that come from the druid class, including your primal spellcasting and the benefits of your order.
-These abilities can be regained only if you demonstrate your repentance by conducting an [[Atone]] ritual.
+These abilities can be regained only if you demonstrate your repentance by conducting an [[DATABASE/ritual/Atone|atone]] ritual.
  The following acts are anathema to all druids:

 * Using metal armor or shields.